camunda/camunda-docs/docs/apis-tools/tasklist-api/tasklist-api-authentication.md

 ### Authentication via cookie

 Another way to access the Tasklist API in a Self-Managed cluster is to send cookie headers in each request.
 The cookie can be obtained by using the API endpoint `/api/login`.
-Take the steps in the following example:
+Take the following steps:

-**Example:**

-1. Log in as user 'demo' and store the cookie in the file `cookie.txt`.
+1. Log in as user 'demo' and store the cookie in the file `cookie.txt`:

 ```shell
 curl -c cookie.txt -X POST 'http://localhost:8080/api/login?username=demo&password=demo'
 ```

 2. Send the cookie (as a header) in each API request.
-In this case, request all process definitions.
+In this case, request all process definitions:

 ```shell
 curl -b cookie.txt -X POST 'http://localhost:8080/v1/process-definitions/search' -H 'Content-Type: application/json' -d '{}'